R&D Strategy and Organization

 Defining oncology as a primary focus area in research and development, the Daiichi Sankyo Group has established a new global oncology research and development subunit unifying our research functions, including low-molecular-weight drugs and cancer biology and immunology, from research to development.
 Working together as a single expert team with high quality science and unified strategies, we continue to accelerate oncology R&D by rapid decision making.
 We make our best efforts to execute the delivery of new cancer treatments to patients as quickly as possible.

 In order to quickly and consistently create competitive pipelines and innovative drugs, it is necessary to gather knowledge from both within and outside the company.
-The Daiichi Sankyo Group is actively advancing open innovation, and the TaNeDS Europe Programme, established in 2011, is one part of this.
-The program is continuing to achieve research results through collaboration, and the TaNeDS Global Program, which includes all EU member countries plus Norway and Switzerland, is having similar success.
+The Daiichi Sankyo Group is actively advancing open innovation, and the TaNeDS (Take a New challenge for Drug diScovery) collaborative drug discovery project, established in 2011, is one part of this.
+The program is continuing to achieve research results through collaboration, and TaNeDS Europe, which started in 2013 with the aim of increasing collaborative opportunities with researchers in Europe, now includes all EU member countries plus Norway and Switzerland.

 Through such initiatives maximizing efficient use of resources and knowledge, we hope to continue to achieve innovative drug creation.